-Due diligence is an essential element of TPRM/VRM practices and processes.
-Your organization's policy should confirm its dedication to this practice.
-The policy should also specify that the level of due diligence required is proportional to the level of risk involved in the engagement.
+Due diligence is an essential element of TPRM/ VRM practices and processes.
+Your policy should affirm your organization's commitment to this practice.
+And your policy should state that the due diligence required is in proportion to the risk of the engagement.

-8.1.6.1 | Completion of Risk-Based Due Diligence Before Contract Execution
+12.2 | Completion of Due Diligence Before Contract Execution